🔼The name Moladah: Summary

 This name isn't used as proper noun in the narrative, but it looks like a straight forward construction of the root, plus the feminine ending ה (he), and the prefix מ (mem) that usually marks a place or item at which or with which the root idea is executed.
 Thus name Moladah would thus mean Place Of Bringing Forth.
 Another way of explaining this name is through the feminine noun מולדת (moledet), meaning kindred.
 Our name could be that noun but spelled with the feminine ending ה instead of ת.

 For a meaning of the name Moladah, NOBSE Study Bible Name List reads Birth, Origin.
 Jones' Dictionary of Old Testament Proper Names proposes Birth-Place.
-BDB Theological Dictionary does not interpret our name but does list it under the root-verb ילד (yalad).
+BDB Theological Dictionary does not interpret our name but does list it under the verb ילד (yalad).